bdteo/bdteo.github.io/content/blog/understanding-class-namespace-changes-shopware-6-5-developers-guide/index.md

 ## Conclusion

-Shopware 6.5 and 6.6 introduce several important changes to classes, namespaces, and data attributes that developers must address to maintain compatibility and take advantage of new features.
+Shopware 6.5 and 6.6 introduce several important changes to classes, namespaces, data attributes, and security mechanisms that developers must address to maintain compatibility and take advantage of new features.
 Updating your codebase requires careful review and testing but offers opportunities to improve performance, security, and functionality.

 ## Recommendations